Sach3m77/Arkanoid/README.md

 # **Arkanoid**
-## A 2D game based on the cult Arkanoid game
+## A 2D game based on the cult Arkanoid game.
 ### Language: C (Allegro 5 library)

 &nbsp;